lesaint/lesaint.github.io/_posts/tips/2014-10-17-installing_google_cloud_sdk_on_ubuntu_with_oh-my-zsh.md

 ### Oh-my-zsh compatibility

-I'm running using Oh-My-Zsh and unfortunately, the procedure above did not work for me.
+I use Oh-My-Zsh as a shell and unfortunately, the procedure above did not work for me.

 When loading a new shell, I got errors such as the following and command line completion did not work.